decentralized-identity/faq/docs/spec.md

 exchanges, which is feeding into a new C&C work item, which might well pave the way to full VC-HTTP-API support across frameworks.

-### Connection - ❗
+### Advanced Topics: Framework-specific Tooling

-**What exactly is a “connection”?
+##### What exactly is a “connection”?
 Is it a transport?
-Can I exchange VCs over one?**
+Is it ephemeral? ❗

-“Connection” is very much an Aries-centric concept: it is an abstraction of a relationship between two identifiers/data subjects, first described in an [Aries RFC](https://github.com/hyperledger/aries-rfcs/blob/master/features/0160-connection-protocol/README.md).
+**“Connection”** is very much an Aries-centric concept: it is an abstraction of a relationship between two identifiers/data subjects, first described in an [Aries RFC](https://github.com/hyperledger/aries-rfcs/blob/master/features/0160-connection-protocol/README.md).
 A more generic version of the concept is included in the [Universal Wallet draft specification](https://w3c-ccg.github.io/universal-wallet-interop-spec/#connection) at W3C-CCG, for the sake of portability and equivalences.

-A little further afield of the SSI world proper, in the ActivityPub community which develops tooling for bottom-up/community-driven federated social media and micropublication systems, there is also a related notion of “[pet names](https://socialhub.activitypub.rocks/t/petnames-gui/1066)” that may be of interest to connection & UX researchers: these are local aliases for opaque/privacy-preserving identifiers, with certain best practices and privacy models baked in.
+##### Do I need a connection to exchange VCs?

 Technically, one does not exchange VCs over a “connection,” even if the process can be described colloquially using this construction.
 Instead, an Aries connection is how exchange protocols are initiated and expressed to an end-user;
 for the actual mechanics of transport protocols, see the relevant [subprotocols](https://github.com/hyperledger/aries-rfcs/blob/master/features/0160-connection-protocol/README.md#0-invitation-to-connect) and Aries RFCs.

+> Whether or not you store persistent identifiers locally or not, and whether or not that storage conforms to portability and recovery data models calling them "connections", the connection doesn't exchange credentials-- a protocol does.
+See the next layer for discussions about those.

+##### Is a connection an alias?
+A contact?

+A connection is a kind of alias, with special properties and guarantees about portability, routing, and privacy.
+There are other ways of storing aliases and addresses, though; they can be more or less specified, more or less portable, more or less interoperable, and more or less specific to a given network, infrastructure, and/or DID method.

+A little further afield of the SSI world proper, in the ActivityPub community which develops tooling for bottom-up/community-driven federated social media and micropublication systems, there is a related notion of “[pet names](https://socialhub.activitypub.rocks/t/petnames-gui/1066)” that may be of interest to connection & UX researchers: these are local aliases for opaque/privacy-preserving identifiers, with certain best practices and privacy models baked in.

-### Key management - ⁉️
+### Advanced Topics: Key Management

-**What are the pro's and con's to custodial approaches?
-What recovery options exist today?
-Are end-users ready for a private-key based future?**
+##### What custodial approaches are available today?
+What account recovery recovery options exist today? ❗

+Product Managers (open Group at DIF) had a [stellar two-part session](https://github.com/decentralized-identity/product-managers/blob/main/agenda.md#february-10th-2021) overviewing today's schools of thought and design patterns.
+Multi-signature, heirarchical key derivations, custodial and semi-custodial solutions, and even multi-party computation and hardware-software hybrids were all covered.
+It is a rich field of study and experimentation!
+Between the Wallet Security WG and the Cryptographic Primitives WG, DIF will likely be taking more of an active role in this in the coming years.

+##### How do frameworks differ in key management guarantees and assumptions ❗❓️

-Product Managers (open Group at DIF) had a [stellar session](https://github.com/decentralized-identity/product-managers/blob/main/agenda.md#february-10th-2021) about this last week, which is being continued next week.
-Much like "connections", there is very little starting point for a universal standard, and most blockchains try to tackle this problem from one angle or another so universalizing is very tricky but there are definitely ways to align without boiling the ocean.
+Much like "connections", there is very little starting point for a universal standard, and most blockchain systems and smart-contracting languages try to tackle this problem from one angle or another to "compete" on key management guarantees and structures anyways.
+Universalizing any aspect of cryptography is very tricky but there are definitely ways to align without boiling the ocean.
+Suffice it to say that mileage may vary so do your own research and consult a professional before making any security guarantees!

+##### Why not just standardize Key Management across decentralized identity? ❗❗🌶

+The diversity of infrastructures, use-cases, and business models make this a very ambitious thing to align on within our space.
+In fact, even aligning some small subset or corner of the space in this way would be difficult in a way that is neutral and fair to our whole membership!
+The problem of upgrading society to be private-key-based and the software industry to adapt its structures and user experience norms to match is a huge task, far bigger than decentralized identity and we cannot expect it to be standardized in our small community.

+That said,  specifying and aligning amongst ourselves and watching closely as the cryptocurrency and cybersecurity worlds progress towards their own alignments and specifications will be a major task in the coming years.

 ## VC Infrastructure (Layer 3)

+### Diversity of VCs

-### “types” or “formats” of VCs? - ❗
+##### Are there distinct “types” or “formats” of VCs?
+Are they incompatible? ❗
-**Are they incompatible?**

-There are 4 major “representations'', which are not exactly “formats” in the sense that word documents or PDFs are a “file format,” but rather more like 4 encoding systems from 4 different operating systems or file systems.
+There are 4 major “representations", which are not exactly “formats” in the sense that word documents or PDFs are a “file format,” but rather more like 4 encoding systems from 4 different operating systems or file systems.
 They have slightly different relationships to external semantic anchoring, which makes